-The results of this lab-scale study confirm what is common sense: shattering improves with increased shatter jet flow rate, it improves as the shatter jet nozzle is moved closer to the liquid stream, and it it easier to shatter lower liquid flow rates than higher ones, as long as the nozzle is properly positioned.
-For the range of liquid viscosities that we studied (1-50 cP), the results show that adequate shattering requires a minimum shatter jet flow rate, that must increase with liquid viscosity.
+The results of this laboratory-scale study confirm what is

+common sense: shattering improves with increased shatter jet flow rate, it improves as the shatter jet nozzle is moved closer to the liquid stream, and it is easier to shatter the liquid at lower flow rates than higher ones, as long as the nozzle is properly positioned.
+For the range of liquid viscosities that we studied (1-50 cP), the results show that adequate shattering requires a minimum shatter jet flow rate that must increase with liquid viscosity.

-While the results are preliminary, it is possible to generalize the results in order to begin to develop correlations that can be applied to actual scale.
-A common parameter that is often used to character liquid atomization (shattering) is the liquid-to-gas momentum ratio q [6]:
+Although our results are preliminary, we can begin to develop correlations that can be applied to actual scale.
+A common parameter that is often used to characterize liquid atomization (shattering) is the liquid-to-gas momentum ratio q [6]: